Strategy of Breakthrough for Health and Wealth

 Now do the same with money, even if you have enough money.

-Now do the same with resources, even if you have enough resources.
+Now do the same with resources, even if you already have enough.

 If I had to do it myself, how would I do it?